MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Proposed Spatial Filters in Presence of Interference

 and

 respectively.
-Then, (\ref{atii1}) and (\ref{atii2}) show that the extension of the nulling approach by the filters proposed in this section is that in the latter case the parameter $r$ selected to minimize the MSE of $W^\star_r\y$ (which includes $W_{NL}\y$ as a special case for $r=l$) introduces a trade-off between the dimension of subspace the signal of interest $\q$ is orthogonally projected onto and the power of the reconstructed noise.
-Thus, if $\q$ can be well-fit into $r$-dimensional subspace, we shall expect more accurate MVAR model fitted to the reconstructed activity due to efficient suppression of noise reconstructed by the rank $r$-filter compared to the full-rank nulling filter.
-We will examine this trade-off for the PDC measure in the numerical simulations considered in Section \ref{ne}.
+Then, (\ref{atii1}) and (\ref{atii2}) show that the value of $r$ selected to minimize the MSE of $\bm{W}^\star_r\y$ (which includes $\bm{W}_{NL}\y$ as a special case for $r=l$) introduces a trade-off between the dimension of subspace the signal of interest $\q$ is orthogonally projected onto and the power of the reconstructed noise.
+Thus, if $\q$ can be well-fit into $r$-dimensional subspace, we shall expect more accurate MVAR model fitted to the reconstructed activity due to efficient suppression of noise reconstructed by the filter of rank $r$ compared to the full-rank nulling filter.

 Clearly, the above analysis could be used for other applications of the nulling and proposed filters as well.
-We note, however, that it depends on the assumption that all interfering sources have been identified and correctly localized.
+However, their effectiveness depends on the assumption that all interfering sources have been identified and correctly localized.
 This may not always be the case in practice, as the following section will describe.